 Dr. Sonia Udod and Dr. Pamela Baxter welcome the opportunity for researchers and individuals interested in LEAD research (administration leadership) to discuss engagement in a research partnership or involvement with the LEAD team.
 Interested individuals may contact Dr. Sonia Udod or Dr. Pamela Baxter here.

 The Canadian Health Workforce Network (CHWN) is a rebranding of the Canadian Health Human Resources (CHHRN) which was established in 2011 with development funds from Health Canada and the Canadian Institutes of Health Research.
 We continue to be a network linking up health workforce policy, planning and management expertise among researchers and policy makers.

-CGEAN was established in 1970 as the Council on Graduate Education for Administration in Nursing as a formal organization dedicated to collegial relationships and intellectual exchange among nurse educators whose focus was nursing administration at the graduate level.
-CGEAN has now evolved to an organization with over 200 members and an expanded focus on nursing administration and leadership education and research at both the graduate and undergraduate level.
-To reflect this expanded scope, CGEAN is no longer referred to as the Council on Graduate Education for Administration in Nursing, but simply as CGEAN with the tag line “Advancing Leadership Education and Research for Nurses”.
+ALSN (formerly known as CGEAN) was established in 1970 as the Council on Graduate Education for Administration in Nursing as a formal organization dedicated to collegial relationships and intellectual exchange among nurse educators whose focus was nursing administration at the graduate level.
+ALSN has now evolved to an organization with over 200 members and an expanded focus on nursing administration and leadership education and research at both the graduate and undergraduate level.
+To reflect this expanded scope, ALSN is no longer referred to as the Council on Graduate Education for Administration in Nursing, but the “Association for Leadership Science in Nursing.”

 CLEAR Outcomes, Greta Cummings at University of Alberta https://www.ualberta.ca/nursing/research/research-units/clear-outcomes